 Any nurse thinking about resignation will often wonder how to go about resigning from the job.
 As a matter of professionalism, you should always let your soon-to-be former employer know when you intend to resign by notifying them of your last day at work and the reason for resigning through a resignation letter.
-Giving advanced notice greatly influences the type of reference or recommendation you get from your employer(s) and can thus make it easier for you to find a new position in a different organization.
+Giving advance notice greatly influences the type of reference or recommendation you get from your employer(s) and can thus make it easier for you to find a new position in a different organization.

-A nursing resignation letter is a document used to formally notify your employer that you terminate your employment/job as a nurse with the organization.
+A nursing resignation letter is a document used to formally notify your employer that you have terminated your employment/job as a nurse with the organization.
 A nurse sends the letter as a formal notice to their supervisor or employer that they will no longer be working at the medical facility.
-Additionally, submitting a nurse resignation letter gives your employer enough time to find a replacement and adjust to the changes.
+Additionally, submitting a resignation letter gives your employer enough time to find a replacement and adjust to the changes.

-Typically, advanced notice of 6-8 weeks is considered reasonable in the health care industry.
+Typically, advanced notice of 6-8 weeks is considered reasonable in the healthcare industry.
 This gives enough time to allow a smooth transition and assimilate the new nurse.
 Finally, the letter is filed with company records to document that the nurse voluntarily terminated their duties.
-So, if you are considering resigning from a nursing job, this article will show you the best way to give notice through a resignation letter.
+So, if you are considering resigning from a nursing job, this article will show you the best way to give notice.

 Free Templates